natecollins/cfgbackup/README.md

 <a name="notify-email"></a>
 `NOTIFY_EMAIL`[Deafult value: ` ` (blank)]
 The email to send failures and notification to.
-If left blank, then no emails will be sent.
+You must have a Mail Transfer Agent installed to handle actual sending of email.
+If this setting is left blank, then no emails will be sent.
 Setting this is highly recommened!
 ```
 NOTIFY_EMAIL=admin@example.com